IamMU/Fancy-Print/CONTRIBUTING.md

 # How can I contribute

 There are various ways to contribute to the project :
-- Bug fixes : If you feel that the current website is not working properly or have some bugs that needs fixing, you can raise an issue regarding the same.
+- Bug fixes : If you feel that the current website is not working properly or has some bugs that need fixing, you can raise an issue regarding the same.
-- New features : If you think that new features can be added to the project that are relevant, you can again raise an issue regarding it, and explain what and why you want to add that feature.
+- New features : If you think that new features can be added to the project that is relevant, you can again raise an issue regarding it, and explain what and why you want to add that feature.
-- Updating documentation : If you feel that the current documentations have scope to improve, you can discuss it in by raising an issue.
+- Updating documentation : If you feel that the current documentations have scope to improve, you can discuss it by raising an issue.
 - Commenting non-commented code

-Any other contribution you feel can be done to the project, you can first discuss with the maintainers and then proceed to contribute.
+Any other contribution you feel can be done to the project, you can first discuss it with the maintainers and then proceed to contribute.

 <br>